openalea/openalea.rtfd.io/doc/development/guidelines.md

 where = ["src"]
 ```

-The [`setuptools` documentation](https://setuptools.pypa.io/en/latest/userguide/datafiles.html#accessing-data-files-at-runtime) then recommands to access the data files at the runtime using the `importlib_resources` module (only for Python 3.10 and above).
+The [`setuptools` documentation](https://setuptools.pypa.io/en/latest/userguide/datafiles.html#accessing-data-files-at-runtime) then recommands to access the data files at the runtime using the `importlib_resources` backport module (for Python 3.7 and above, as importlib.resources only works for python 3.10 and above).

 ```python
 from importlib_resources import files